maelvls/hudevto/README.md

   Only the following image extensions are converted: png, PNG, jpeg, JPG, jpg, gif, GIF, svg, SVG.

-- The GitHub-style anchor IDs are converted to Devto anchor IDs.
+- **Anchor IDs**: The GitHub-style anchor IDs are converted to Devto anchor IDs.
   This is because GitHub-style anchor IDs, which is what Hugo produces, are different from the ones produced by Devto.
-For example, take the following Markdown:
+For example, take the following
+  Markdown:

   ```markdown
   [`go get -u` vs. `go.mod` (= _*Problem*_)](#go-get--u-vs-gomod--_problem_)